 The news came on and the weatherman was calling for snow that evening.
 Renée paused to listen, but then tuned it out.
 She’d ride a ten-speed bike through a blizzard for Leonard.
 Meteorologists were wrong 50% of the time, anyway.

 She made sure she arrived at The Gilded Grasshopper early enough to down a couple glasses of wine before Leonard showed up.
 She told herself she wanted some time to think; what she really did was allow her imagination to run away with itself.
 It was true, anything could happen that evening.
-By the time she was half-way through her second glass of wine, Renée was up for pretty much anything it could throw at her.
+By the time she was half-way through her second glass of wine, Renée was up for pretty much anything life could throw at her.

 She glanced up as he walked through the door.
 He was as beautiful as ever.
 How she adored that man!
 When Leonard saw her, he smiled that killer smile that made Renée melt like fatback in a cast iron skillet.